 Civil, Architectural and Environmental Engineering

 Report - Technical

 Karren, Kenneth W. and Winter, George, "Investigation of effects of cold forming on mechanical properties" (1964).
 Center for Cold-Formed Steel Structures Library.
-Paper 13.
+13.